 - Toggle the switch to ON.

-To enable this feature, using Control Panel, go to Ease of Access Center > Make the keyboard easier to use.
+To enable this feature in Windows 11/10, using Control Panel, go to Ease of Access Center > Make the keyboard easier to use.

 Check the Turn on Toggle Keys checkbox.

 Now you will hear a tone when you press Caps Lock, Num Lock, or Scroll Lock.

 Windows will play an alert beep warning each time you press the Caps Lock, Num Lock, or Scroll Lock keys.
 These alerts can help you prevent accidentally pressing this key.

 TIP: You can also use TrayStatus and 7Caps free Keyboard Status Indicator software for Windows.

 See this post if Caps Lock is key not working.

 How do I turn off Caps Lock sound in Windows 11?

 You can easily turn off Caps Lock sound in Windows 11 following the steps that you have used to enable it.
 You just need to make sure that you are turning off the toggle instead of turning it on.
 Just go to Settings > Accessibility > Keyboard and then disable Toggle Keys.